soohoonc/soohoonc.github.io/content/5-years-swe.md

 - Apply and decide on Microsoft internship for the Summer.
 - Participate in the college accelerator ([Create X](https://create-x.gatech.edu/)) with Daksh for our side project/startup, work through summer nights + weekends.
 - Fall 2022: Take computer security, quantum computing (was just linear algebra 3).
-- Worked as a TA for computer vision (wanted deep learning 😔), did not get paid much as I forgot to log hours.
+- Worked as a TA for computer vision (wanted deep learning), did not get paid much as I forgot to log hours.
 - Joined the programming languages club (goated club), get functional-pilled.
 - ChatGPT drops in November, our side project feels more realistic.